 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, BM Advisory insolvency partners, directors and consultants are recorded on the register of insolvency practitioners.
 Our VAT number is 108 9819 82.

-BM Advisory’s professional indemnity insurers are Vibe, Axis and Amtrust, all of which are at Lloyds of London.
+BM Advisory’s professional indemnity insurers are Vibe Syndicate (5th floor, 90 Fenchurch Street, London EC3M 4ST), Axis Speciality Europe SE (60 Great Tower Street, London EC3R 5AZ) and Amtrust at Lloyds (1 Great Tower Street, London EC3R 5AA), all of which are at Lloyds of London (One Lime Street, London EC3M 7HA).
 The territorial coverage is worldwide, excluding professional business carried out from an office in the United States of America or Canada, and excludes any action for a claim brought in any court in the United States of America or Canada.

 BM Advisory strives to provide a first class service to all of its clients and we are committed to a process of continuous improvement.
 As such should you have any comments or complaints regarding any matter you should contact us in the first instance at BM Advisory LLP, 82 St John Street, London, EC1M 4JN

 Should you consider that we have not dealt with your comments appropriately you may request we perform an internal independent review of your complaint.
 This review would be undertaken by a person within BM Advisory not involved in the assignment and would be co-ordinated by the Complaints Partner, Paul Ashton, who is contactable at the above address.